 Experience has its uses but those uses are certainly limited without passion, without a love of the job that's being performed.
 Try to find businesses that are full of people who clearly love what they are doing.
 People who are excitable but focused, who have a clear and passionate drive.
 A great indication of this in the world of custom software development is when developers regularly contribute to open source communities.
 When they experiment with technologies both in and out of the office.
 They were probably the kinds of children who took things apart and constantly experimented with things.

 Trust your instincts and go with your gut.
 You will know if a company feels right the second you walk into their office and meet the staff.

 I've come across many companies in my working career who don't place enough emphasis on the post deployment phase.
 I like to see this phase as comparable to being an outpatient of a clinic or hospital after major surgery - are you being looked after?
 What do you do if have any issues?
 Who do you go to and how long will it be until you hear back?
-Do the company even care about you anymore!?
+Does the company even care about you anymore!?

 It may seem counter-intuitive to ask about the end of your software journey at the beginning, but it will give you a great insight into how much the company cares about its clients, and will ensure that you aren't hung out to dry.
 Service Level Agreements, channels of communication, issue resolution, system training, uptime guarantees, security and software updates and more, it is vital that you know what to expect.
 Besides, if you've chosen to go with the right custom software company they will of course be exceeding your expectations at all times!